- Download our Moving to Rio de Janeiro Guide (PDF)

 Zona Sul

-Zona Sul is made up of Rio's most affluent beachfront barrios.
-This is the most popular area for expats, including young professionals, singletons and families, to call home.
+Zona Sul is made up of Rio’s most affluent beachfront barrios.
+This is the most popular area for expats to call home.
 In particular, Leblon, Ipanema and Lagoa are the most sought-after areas.
-Flamengo is a fantastic option for budget-conscious expats who are looking to live in Zona Sul.
+Botafogo has emerged as another popular choice, offering good value with lively nightlife.
+Flamengo provides a more budget-conscious option for those wanting to live in Zona Sul.

 Accommodation in the Zona Sul is generally in the form of apartments in high-rise buildings.
-The area is home to many amenities, including shops, restaurants and, of course, Rio's most famous beaches.
-The area also offers fantastic nightlife, with many bars and clubs dotted around the neighbourhood.
+The area has tons of amenities, including shops, restaurants and, of course, Rio’s most famous beaches.
+The area also offers fantastic nightlife, with many bars, clubs, restaurants and cafés dotted around the neighbourhood.
 These are all generally within walking distance of each other.

-Zona Sul is home to some of Rio's most popular tourist attractions.
-It can become quite congested and noisy, but it offers an excellent environment for those wanting to experience the beauty and beach lifestyle that Rio is famous for.
-That said, tourists also attract pickpockets and beggars, so expats should keep a close eye on their possessions when walking in the area.
+Zona Sul is home to some of Rio’s most popular tourist attractions.
+The areas can become quite congested and noisy during peak times, but they offer an excellent environment for those wanting to experience the beauty and beach lifestyle that Rio is famous for.
+Tourist areas do attract pickpockets and street vendors, so expats should stay aware of their surroundings, particularly during busy periods and at night in areas like Flamengo Park.

 Zona Oeste